 Conclusively, Facebook allows the user full control over what ads they want to see.
 And as the news says, some topics can be turned off.
 Thus, Facebook has optimised the ad experience on Facebook up to a limit.
 Its revenue is bound to take some hits, but on the whole, it is much lesser than if ad blockers were up and running successfully on the site.
 And the move is also like icing on the cake as it will help Facebook to win back the confidence of advertisers after the report of inflated metrics.

 By handling over control to users on ads, Facebook is trying to play a master’s stroke.
 The company wants to end the ongoing tussle with ad block companies once and for all.
-How far, however, Facebook will succeed in it, it depends on how well-educated users are about the new feature and its benefits.
+However, how far Facebook will succeed in it, it entirely depends on how well-educated users are using this new feature and its benefits.